Product Designer @ Creative Resilient Youth:

 We invited co-designer to use any competitor products to create personal project, and understand how they feel about integrating digital platform into their creative workflow and their overall experience.

-Facilitate open conversation to explore the use of AI
+Facilitate conversation around the use of AI

 Co-designers do not want another platform to generate artwork for them.
 They believe this platform is different and should emphasizes: